-Do not apply the swing holding brake or turn on the swing park switch while swinging.
-The brake will bring the rotating bed to an abrupt stop.
+Do not apply swing holding brake or turn on swing park switch while swinging; brake will bring rotating bed to an abrupt stop.

-This action could cause damage to the boom and luffing jib from side loading or damage to the swing drive from shock loading.
+This action could cause damage to boom and luffing jib from side loading or damage to swing drive from shock loading.

-Bring the rotating bed to a smooth stop with the swing control handle and then apply swing holding brake or turn on the swing park switch.
+Bring rotating bed to a smooth stop with swing handle and then apply swing holding brake or turn on swing park switch.

-- 2. Increase engine speed to the desired rpm with the hand throttle.
-Press the foot throttle to momentarily increase engine speed when more power is required. - Move the swing control handle to the left from off to swing left or move the control handle to the right from off to swing right. - 4.
-Start the swing motion with a smooth acceleration.
-Continue control handle motion to swing at the desired speed.
+- 2. Increase engine speed to desired rpm with hand throttle.
+Press foot throttle to momentarily increase engine speed when more power is required. - 3.
+See Figure 3-20.
+Push swing handle to left from off to swing left or pull handle to right from off to swing right. - 4.
+Start swing motion with a smooth acceleration.
+Continue handle motion to swing at desired speed.